 Tax Information for International Students

-International Education Center has partnered with Sprintax to provide you with free tax information for 2024.
+International Education Center has partnered with Sprintax to provide you with tax information for 2025.

 Students who have not worked must file Form 8843, even if you haven't worked at all this last year and do not need to file a tax return.
 Find more information here on the Sprintax Tax Blog.
-Students with on campus employment or authorized off campus employment (CPT, OPT, SSR) will need to file a tax return.
+Students with on campus employment or authorized off campus employment (CPT, OPT, SSR, Severe Economic Hardship) will need to file a tax return.

 Learn more about taxes on the Sprintax Blog and Sprintax YouTube Channel.